dkhamsing/apns-guide/README.md

 * Go to "Provisioning Profiles" and add a new one
 * Select "Ad Hoc" for the profile type
 * Select the Ad Hoc App ID you created
-* Select your distribution certificate
+* Select your signing certificate for distribution
-  * This is a different type of certificate than the APS certificates generated in this guide, but the openssl steps to generate it are the same
+  * Note: This is a different type of certificate than the APS certificates generated in this guide, but the OpenSSL steps to generate it (above) are the same
 * Select the devies you want to allow
 * Enter the profile name: YourApp Ad Hoc
 * Download the provisioning profile file